marie-phu-qui/boop-the-sheep/README.md

 - As a developper :
   - I am learning and using React Native, I feel great !
   - The Volcano Pit : Push only the electrical sheep down the lava bath - Admire the stormy effects.
 Nice.
 You loose if you push 3 harmless sheeps down the pit in a row.
 Sheep roast.
 Random times.
-  - I set up different difficulty level - the sheeps tend to move more, there are more electric sheeps
+  - I set up different difficulty level - the sheeps tend to move more, there are more possibility of electric sheeps (2 props can fit)
   - Master trick : If two booped electric sheeps are close enough (nothing in betwen them) they overcharge and turn back into regular sheeps (cf : conways game of life)

  ### Extension : Electric sheep